New major Acquisition by contemporary artist Kehinde Wiley

 Saint Adelaide is now on permanent display in the main gallery of The Stained Glass Museum, located on an upper level of Ely Cathedral.
 The Stained Glass Museum reopens on Tuesday 18 May.
 Standard admission to the museum is £4.50 for adults, children are free.
 Entry is free for National Art Pass holders.

-Saint Adelaide has been acquired with the support of Art Fund, the Arts Council England/V&A Purchase Grant Fund, SHARE Museums East/Arts Council England Acquisitions Grant.
+Saint Adelaide has been acquired with support from the Art Fund (with a contribution from the Wolfson Foundation), the Arts Council England/V&A Purchase Grant Fund, SHARE Museums East/Arts Council England Acquisitions Grant.

 Notes to Editors